Cperez2187/paideia-tribune/content/posts/2018-11-01--angry-black-woman/index.md

 When the men stood up for themselves and their women, they would be beaten tortured or killed “.

 To save their young boys from this form of torture and humiliation the mothers would say to their sons.
-“Look at your father,” she said while feeling forced to explain to little black boys.
-“Make sure you don’t grow up to be like him.
+“Look at your father,” she said while feeling forced to explain to little black boys. *“Make sure you don’t grow up to be like him"*.

-“Look at how they talk to him, disrespect him, mentally abuse him, boss him around, and beat him with whips,” she said in anger.
-“Look at how they kill him and decorate their garden trees with ornaments of lynched scarecrows.”
+*“Look at how they talk to him, disrespect him, mentally abuse him, boss him around, and beat him with whips”*, she said in anger. *“Look at how they kill him and decorate their garden trees with ornaments of lynched scarecrows”*.

-“Look my son,” she’d say.
-“Your father will always be present and absent in your life at the same time.”
+*“Look my son”*, she’d say. *“Your father will always be present and absent in your life at the same time”*.
 She didn’t know that in saving her son that she would lose her husband.

 This dichotomy of being absent and present at the same time has haunted and cursed the relationships of black families for centuries.